 Haplochromis nubilus was first described by Boulenger in 1906.
 It is a small haplochromine cichlid from Lake Victoria in East Africa.
 It is one of very few cichlids that are also found outside of Lake Victoria, in Lakes Nabugabo and Kyoga and the rivers of the Victoria basin to be specific, and thus it is not facing extinction by the Nile Perch.

-Haplochromis nubilus is a generalized haplochromine species which shows little in the way of specialisations that are often seen in other African cichlids.
-This species has no specialised teeth, jaws, finnage, or habits, just an incredible hardiness, resilience, and a thoroughly vile temperament.
-Its main claim to fame is the breeding colours of the male.
+Haplochromis nubilus is a generalized haplochromine species which shows little in the way of specializations that are often seen in other African cichlids.
+This species has no specialized teeth, jaws, finnage, or habits, just an incredible hardiness, resilience, and a thoroughly vile temperament.
+Its main claim to fame is the breeding colors of the male.
 His breeding dress is velvety jet black across his entire body with brilliant crimson red in his anal and caudal fins.
-He is a striking sight to see, and the only fish in Lake Victoria with this colour pattern.
+He is a striking sight to see, and the only fish in Lake Victoria with this color pattern.
 The female is a drab greenish-gray and grows to about 3 ½ inches while the male grows to almost 5 inches.

 A reverse trio of Haplochromis nubilus was purchased at auction and placed in an established tank with a colony of Pseudotropheus.
 It was expected that the Pseudotropheus would be tough enough to handle the aggressive tendencies of the new fish while providing enough targets to diffuse the damage.

 Filtration was handled by a combination of sponge, corner, and power filters.
 The tank held 55 gallons of hard water at 78 degrees Fahrenheit, a crushed coral substrate, and piled rocks and PVC pipes for hiding places.
 This was not particularly successful.
 The next morning the subdominant male was dead and the female was beaten half to death.
 She was removed to a hospital tank and recovered at a remarkable rate.